EU charges Sky, U.S. studios with limiting pay-TV access

 The Commission said in a statement its preliminary view was that each of the six studios and Sky UK had agreed contractual restrictions preventing EU consumers outside Britain and Ireland from accessing films shown by the broadcaster.

-The six U.S. film studios are Disney, NBCUniversal, a subsidiary of Comcast Corp, Paramount Pictures, part of Viacom, Sony, Twentieth Century Fox and Warner Brothers.
+The six U.S. film studios are Disney (DIS.N), NBCUniversal, a subsidiary of Comcast Corp (CMCSA.O), Paramount Pictures, part of Viacom (VIAB.O), Sony (6758.T), Twentieth Century Fox (FOXA.O) and Warner Brothers TWC.N.

 Certain clauses eliminate cross-border competition between pay-TV broadcasters and partition the market along national borders, the Commission said.
 In the absence of convincing justification, they would be serious violations of EU rules prohibiting anti-competitive agreements.